dev-ved30/PdfCast/README.md

 ## Future

 I created this project beacuse I didn't want to read a book for school.
-As it follows, the current implementation can be broken very, very easily.
+As it follows, the current implementation can be broken very easily.
 It's also uncomfortably reliant on `Anchor` for a large chunk of its functionality.

 While this has worked for me, I acknowledge that it will not fit the work flow for many people.
 If there's enough interest, I would consider developing a host agnostic folk or recode the project entirely.
 Based on the feedback, I could also work on building a user interface to make the utility a little easier to use.